 Student, faculty, and staff volunteers install adaptive switches during work session at The College of Wooster

-WOOSTER, Ohio — When student volunteers arrived at the recent RePlay-for-Kids work session in The College of Wooster’s Center for Diversity and Global Engagement (CDGE), they were greeted by dozens of new or gently used toys — but these students didn’t come to play around.
+WOOSTER, Ohio — When student volunteers arrived at the recent RePlay-for-Kids work session in The College of Wooster’s Center for Diversity and Inclusion (CDGE), they were greeted by dozens of new or gently used toys — but these students didn’t come to play around.
 Their mission was to help install alternative switches on the battery-operated toys so that RePlay, a nonprofit organization that repairs and adapts toys and assistive devices for children with disabilities, could redistribute them to organizations and agencies for young people with special needs, including Ida Sue School in Wooster.

 “We adapt mainstream battery-operated toys so that a child with a disability who might not ordinarily be able to use the toy can activate an alternative switch to make it work,” said Bill Memberg of RePlay in explaining the process.